renatolinsdigital/python-quickstart/README.md

 print(result) # Output: C
 ```

 However, it is important to mention that chaining too many operators in one line can reduce readability.
-In some cases, using regular `if` statements or refactoring the code might lead to clearer and more maintainable code.
-Additionally, we can consider using a series of ternary expressions to enhance readability.
+In some cases, using regular if statements or refactoring the code might lead to clearer and more maintainable code.
+Additionally, we can consider using parentheses `()` or backslashes `\` to separate each expression onto its own line, enhancing readability.

-This can be done line this:
+We can do this:

 ```python
 score = 78